pinksy/ORNSBD/README.md

 I ran my demo on Windows 7, with Oracle 11g Personal Edition.
 I will assume you have the same.
 YMMV

-It's probably best to compile the Java with the JDK that corresponds to the JRE in your Oracle database.
+You'll need to have a JDK installed.
+It's probably best to have the JDK that corresponds to the JRE in your Oracle database.
 I determined this by following MetaLink ID 331673.1

 1. As SYSDBA: